autobondjulia/Asteroid_Run/README.md

-# Asteroid Run - a cinematic sequence of a spaceship colliding with an asteroid.
+# Asteroid Run
+*a cinematic sequence of a spaceship colliding with an asteroid.*

 ## 1. Project Overview